Tirzepatide ODT

 How should I handle the oral disintegrating tablets?

 Proper handling of Tirzepatide ODT tablets is essential for maintaining their integrity and ensuring proper administration.
 Tablets should remain in their original packaging until immediately before use to protect them from moisture and maintain their rapid-dissolving properties.
 Hands should be completely dry when handling the tablets, as moisture can cause premature dissolution.
-The tablet should be removed carefully from its packaging and immediately placed on the tongue, where it will dissolve within thirty to sixty seconds without the need for water.
+The tablet should be removed carefully from its packaging and immediately placed under the tongue, where it will dissolve within thirty to sixty seconds without the need for water.
 Patients should not push the tablet through foil packaging if present, as this could damage the tablet.
-The tablet should not be split, crushed, or chewed, as this could affect its dissolution characteristics and potentially its absorption.
+The tablet should not be split, crushed, or chewed, as this could affect its dissolution characteristics.
 If a tablet is accidentally dropped or appears damaged, it should be discarded and a new tablet used.

 Administration Instructions